 I am a postdoctoral researcher and publications coordinator at c:o/re.
 My main research interest falls on the intersection of embodiment and mediality, which I explore from a semiotic perspective.

-I hold a PhD from Roehampton University (London) in philosophy of education and had postdoctoral grants at Kaunas University of Technology and the University of Tartu, among other academic positions.
+I hold a PhD from Roehampton University (London) in philosophy of education and had postdoctoral grants at Kaunas University of Technology and the University of Tartu, besides other academic positions.
 Having taken a particularly semiotic approach to education, I became interested in multimodality, literacy, digitalization and multiculturalism, as topics of contemporary salience.

-Olteanu, Alin.
-2021.
+Olteanu, A. 2021.
 Multimodal modeling: brigding biosemiotics and social semiotics.
-Biosemiotics https://doi.org/10.1007/s12304-021-09463-7
+Biosemiotics 14(3): 783-805.

 Stables, Andrew, Winfried Nöth, Alin Olteanu, Sébastien Pesce, Eetu Pikkarainen.
 2018.
 Semiotic theory of learning.
 London: Routledge.